MicBrain/Graph-API/README.md

    23. checkMyVertex(int v) - Throw exception if V is not one of my vertices.
    24. edgeId(int u, int v) - Returns a unique positive identifier for the edge (U, V), if it is present, or 0 otherwise.
 The value of edgeId(v0, v1) does not change while the edge is present.
 It is used in LabeledGraph to number                edges so that their labels are easy to retrieve and set.

+   USEFUL CLASSES

+   Directed Graph - Represents a general unlabeled directed graph whose vertices are denoted by positive integers.
+Graphs                       may have self edges.
+   UndirectedGraph - Represents an undirected graph.
+Out edges and in edges are not distinguished.
+Likewise for successors                     and predecessors.